joergkrause/angular-material-boilerplate/README.md

 # Angular 4 + Material 2 Boilerplate

-This is for teachung and learnig purpose.
+This is for teaching and learning purpose.
 It shows that you can bring down an Angular + Material project to roughly 1.2 MB raw code and less than 0.4 MB gzipped.
 I'm going to improve this further to show the ability to shrink a fully equipped Angular environment for production.

 ## Goal